 - For any single day of racing, the total team points for a given race will be the sum of the individual points for the top three scoring riders.
 For stage race general classifications and criterium omniums, the total team points for a given race will be the sum of the individual points for the top three riders in the overall standings. (see Points Table Appendix).

-- Only the officially registered riders of a team may score points for the team NRC rankings.
+- Only the officially registered riders of a team may score points for the team Pro Road Tour rankings.

-Only teams officially registered with USA Cycling may compete for NRC team rankings.
+- Only teams officially registered with USA Cycling may compete for Pro Road Tour team rankings.
 These teams will comprise:

-- UCI teams registered through another federation that have also registered with USA Cycling for the purpose of competing in NRC races ($250 fee for registering their rosters)
+- UCI teams registered through another federation that have also registered with USA Cycling for the purpose of competing in Pro Road Tour races

-- USA Cycling Domestic Elite teams that register with USA Cycling for the purpose of competing in NRC races ($250 fee to register their rosters)
+- USA Cycling Domestic Elite teams that register with USA Cycling for the purpose of competing in Pro Road Tour races

-- When the race is both an NRC race and UCI race, USA Cycling will assign the entire crew.
+- When the race is both an Pro Road Tour race and UCI race, USA Cycling will assign the entire crew.
 The Chief Referee will usually be assigned and paid by the UCI.

-- USA Cycling will assign the Chief Judge (CJ) for all NRC stage races and omniums, and this person will be at least a level A official except in unavoidable circumstances.
-These fees are the responsibility of the race director.
+- USA Cycling will assign the Chief Judge (CJ) for all Pro Road Tour stage races and Omniums, and this person will be at least a level A official except in unavoidable circumstances.
+These fees are the responsibility of the race organizer.

-- USA Cycling must approve the rest of the officials crew prior to the final assignment of officials, which will be made according to the system in place in the local association of the event.
-Shawn Farrell (USA Cycling Technical Director) will work with the race director to oversee this process.
+- USA Cycling must approve the rest of the officials’ crew prior to the final assignment of officials, which will be made according to the system in place in the local association of the event.
+The USA Cycling Technical Director will work with the race organizer to oversee this process.
 For more info contact Chuck Hodge.

-- For stage races, if both the men’s race and women’s race is on the NRC, a separate CR and CJ must be assigned to handle the women’s event, with the same minimum rank of officials for those two positions.
-If the race includes a series of local categories as well, enough extra officials must be assigned to allow the NRC crews to concentrate on the NRC.
-Omniums and single-day road races may also have to follow this guideline depending on the nature of the event.
+- For stage races, if both the men’s race and women’s race is on the Pro Road Tour, a separate CR and CJ must be assigned to handle the women’s event, with the same minimum rank of officials for those two positions.
+If the race includes a series of local categories as well, enough extra officials must be assigned to allow the Pro Road Tour crews to concentrate on the Pro Road Tour.
+Omniums and single day road races may also have to follow this guideline depending on the nature of the event.

-- All NRC races must use a high-quality photo finish camera run by a professional operator.
+- All Pro Road Tour races must use a high-quality photo finish camera run by a professional operator.
 For time trials, electronic timing must be used.
 Results should be made available to participants and media within 30 minutes of the last finisher in the race and the race director should have the results posted to USA Cycling’s website that evening in the proper format.
-This is going to become extremely important as USA Cycling moves forward with the results and rankings program.
-All riders who have registered for the event should be scored a place (or a DNF/DNS)
+All riders who have registered for the event should be scored a place (or a DNF/DNS).

-- For road events, at least two neutral service cars must be provided and operated by qualified drivers and mechanics.
+- For road events, at least two neutral service vehicles must be provided and operated by qualified drivers and mechanics.

-- All road races must be run on either a completely closed course or utilizing a rolling enclosure effected by sufficient law enforcement officers who have been trained in the operation of such a rolling enclosure (i.e. no centerline rule for NRC races).
+- All road races must be run on either a completely closed course or utilizing a rolling enclosure effected by sufficient law enforcement officers who have been trained in the operation of such a rolling enclosure (i.e. no centerline rule for Pro Road Tour races).

 - All time trials must be on courses closed to all vehicles except race-related traffic.

-- The National Racing Calendar and the USA Cycling logos must be included on all collateral materials used to promote the event.
-Note the new 2012 logos!
+- The USA Cycling Pro Road Tour and the USA Cycling logo must be included on all collateral materials used to promote the event.
 All USA Cycling guidelines and standards must be adhered to.

-- The USA Cycling logo must be represented on the start/finish truss (upper right OR left corner), fence signage (USA Cycling-supplied banners on or very near the start/finish line), and awards backdrop (one USA Cycling NRC logo in each square meter or a single large logo on the podium blocks) for all Pro Road Tour events.
+- The USA Cycling logo must be represented on the start/finish truss (upper right OR left corner), fence signage (USAC supplied banners on or very near the start/finish line), and awards backdrop (one USAC Pro Road Tour logo in each square meter or a single large logo on the podium blocks) for all Pro Road Tour events.

-- The USA Cycling NRC logo must be included on all National Racing Calendar event web pages and must include a link to USA Cycling’s web page: www.usacycling.org.
+- The USA Cycling Pro Road Tour logo must be included on all Pro Road Tour event web pages and must include a link to USA Cycling’s web page: www.usacycling.org.

-- Announcements must be made on-site over the PA declaring your event’s participation in the 2012 USA Cycling National Racing Calendar.
+- Announcements must be made on-site over the PA declaring your event’s participation in the USA Cycling Pro Road Tour.

-- The top five riders in the NRC standings as of the Tuesday before the NRC event must be called to the start line before the remainder of the field is allowed to roll up.
-If any of the top five riders are not present, the five top-ranked NRC riders who are at the event may be called to the start line, but the race director is not required to do so.
+- The top five riders in the Pro Road Tour standings as of the Tuesday before the Pro Road Tour event must be called to the start line before the remainder of the field is allowed to roll up.
+If any of the top five riders are not present, the five top-ranked Pro Road Tour riders who are at the event may be called to the start line, at the race director’s discretion.

 Results and Standings

-- Results MUST be submitted to USA Cycling in the USAC standard electronic format for each day of competition.
-Results from all NRC races are due in their entirety no later than midnight the day of the race.
-For questions regarding result submission please contact the USA Cycling results and rankings manager at email@example.com.
+- Results must be submitted to USA Cycling in the USAC standard electronic format for each day of competition.
+Results from all Pro Road Tour races are due in their entirety no later than midnight the day of the race.
+For questions regarding result submission please contact the USA Cycling National Events Manager at firstname.lastname@example.org.

 - Photos: One photo that USA Cycling may use MUST be submitted to the USA Cycling Communications Department the evening of the competition’s conclusion, along with race highlights.
-This information will be used to send a press release to update the NRC rankings and recap the weekend of racing.
+This information will be used to send a press release to update the Pro Road Tour rankings and recap the weekend of racing.

 - Pre-event releases/race info: Submit pre-event press release/race information.

 - TV/Broadcast Info: Submit any television/web broadcast info so we can help advertise.

-- Social Media: Submit social media info including twitter handle and Facebook page link to USA Cycling and participate in social media.
+- Social Media: Submit social media info including twitter handle and Facebook page link, link to USA Cycling, and participate in social media.

-For questions regarding photo submission or media relations, please contact USA Cycling Communication Director Andrea Smith at firstname.lastname@example.org.
+For questions regarding photo submission or media relations, please contact USA Cycling communication manager Kevin Loughery at email@example.com.